Frequently Asked Questions

 1. Volunteers

 Volunteers are available for household tasks such as changing an out-of-reach light bulb, occasionally walking the dog, hanging a picture, helping with a computer, transportation to doctor and grocery store, organizing bills and payments.
 We have a “volunteer first” policy at CCV, meaning we will seek to match a volunteer to you to complete your task, and if that is not feasible, we will provide referrals to our recommended service providers (you contract the cost separately).
-Please note you are eligible to receive up to three services per week, whether those are a combination of rides or other volunteer services.
+Please note you are eligible to receive up to two services per week, whether those are a combination of rides or other volunteer services.

 2. Programs